waynewbishop/bishop-algorithms-swift-package/README.md

 Swift Structures Package
 ====================

 This project provides a framework for commonly used data structures and algorithms written in Swift.
 While details of many algorithms exist on Wikipedia, these implementations are often written as pseudocode or are expressed in C or C++.
-This code project, along with my [Github book](https://github.com/waynewbishop/bishop-algorithms-book), provides theory, instruction and guidance on many commonly used models.
+This code project, along with my [Swift Algorithms Book](https://waynewbishop.github.io/swift-algorithms/), provides theory, instruction and guidance on many commonly used models.
 These educational designs can help you pass your next technical interview or build your next app.

 Audience